kcybulski/prosody-modules/mod_rest/README.markdown

 # Introduction

-This is yet another RESTful API for sending stanzas via Prosody.
+This is yet another RESTful API for sending and receiving stanzas via Prosody.
+It can be used to build bots and components implemented as HTTP services.

 # Usage